Economic, News, Security July 28, 2026

 Short Link:

-Taliban and Pakistan Engage in Diplomatic Talks in China
+Taliban and Pakistan Engage in Dialogue Amid Border Tensions in Urumqi

-Amir Khan Muttaqi, the Taliban’s Foreign Minister, has announced that negotiations between the group’s representatives and Pakistani officials are currently underway in Urumqi, China.
-He emphasized the importance of resolving issues through consensus, while asserting that the Taliban reserves its right to defend its territorial integrity alongside its openness to dialogue.
+Amir Khan Muttaqi, the Foreign Minister of the Taliban administration, has announced that negotiations are currently taking place between the group’s delegation and Pakistani officials in Urumqi, China.
+He emphasized the need to resolve issues through dialogue while asserting that the Taliban reserves the right to defend its territorial integrity.

-During a consultative dialogue session on Afghanistan and Central Asia in Kabul, Amir Khan Muttaqi officially confirmed that bilateral talks between Taliban and Pakistani delegations have been taking place in Urumqi, People’s Republic of China.
-He stated that the group is participating in these discussions with a sincere approach aimed at finding solutions to the existing challenges in the relations between the two countries.
+During a consultative meeting on Afghanistan and Central Asia held in Kabul, Amir Khan Muttaqi officially confirmed that bilateral talks between the Taliban and Pakistan in Urumqi are underway.
+He expressed that the Taliban is participating in these discussions with a sincere approach aimed at finding solutions to the existing challenges in the two countries’ relations.

-The Taliban Foreign Minister highlighted that Kabul’s foundational policy is based on resolving challenges through dialogue and fostering relationships grounded in mutual respect and understanding.
-However, he firmly added that despite prioritizing diplomatic avenues, the Taliban government will not waver in its commitment to protect Afghanistan’s territorial integrity and uphold the rights of its people, maintaining its right to legitimate self-defense.
+In his remarks, the Taliban’s Foreign Minister highlighted that Kabul’s principled policy is based on resolving challenges through dialogue and fostering relationships grounded in mutual respect and understanding.
+However, he firmly stated that despite prioritizing diplomatic avenues, the Taliban government will remain unwavering in protecting its territorial integrity and safeguarding the rights of the Afghan people, retaining its right to legitimate defense.

-Reports indicate that this round of discussions began last Thursday in China.
-Despite the significance of the gathering, neither side has disclosed specific details regarding the topics under discussion or any potential progress made.
-China’s role as the host for these negotiations reflects its increasing efforts to alleviate the mounting border and security tensions between Kabul and Islamabad that have escalated in recent months.
-Additionally, China urges Taliban to enhance border security after recent incidents, highlighting the challenges both nations face.
+Reports indicate that this round of talks began last Thursday in China.
+Despite the significance of this meeting, neither party has disclosed specific details regarding the topics discussed or any potential progress.
+China’s role as host of these negotiations reflects its growing efforts to mitigate border tensions and security issues between Kabul and Islamabad, which have escalated significantly in recent months.

-On the other side, Tahir Andrabi, a spokesperson for the Pakistani Foreign Ministry, emphasized that the primary objective of Islamabad in these talks is to convey serious security concerns to the other party.
-He underscored that the ball is now in the Taliban’s court and that the main responsibility for advancing the peace process and maintaining dialogues lies with the Kabul authorities.
-These statements underline Pakistan’s high expectations regarding the confrontation with armed groups opposing its interests on Afghan soil.
+On the other side, Tahir Andarabi, the spokesperson for Pakistan’s Ministry of Foreign Affairs, asserted that the main objective of Islamabad in these negotiations is to relay serious security concerns to the other side.
+The spokesperson pointed out that the ball is now in the Taliban’s court, stressing that the primary responsibility for advancing the actual peace process and continuing dialogues lies with Kabul’s officials.
+These statements underscore Pakistan’s high expectations for addressing armed groups opposing its interests within Afghanistan.

 Share this post!